mczwier/md_in_pchem/README.md

 This distribution contains the following directories.
 Simulations are "ready to run" according to the instructions contained in this file or the documents in the `Documents/` directory.
+Some software packages (notably the GROMACS molecular dynamics engine and the VMD visualization program) are required.
+Information on how to install this software is provided in the "Getting Started" section below.

 * `Activity1_Ideal_Real_Gases/` — MD simulation to illustrate the
   differences between ideal and real gases.
-Also introduces radial distribution functions and the connection between molecular interaction energy and the parameters of the van der Waals equation.
+Also introduces radial distribution functions and the connections between molecular size and interaction energy and the parameters of the van der Waals equation.
 This directory (and other activity directories) also contain example output and analysis.
 * `Activity2_Meaning_Of_Beta/` — An inquiry-based activity to uncover
   the meaning of the constant (beta) in the Boltzmann distribution equation from the speed distribution of a real gas.